Your cart is currently empty!

 The display: inline-block Value

-, the top and bottom margins/paddings are respected, but with display: inline
+Also, withย display: inline-block, the top and bottom margins/paddings are respected, but withย display: inlineย they are not.

-The following example shows the different behavior of display: inline
+The following example shows the different behavior ofย display: inline,ย display: inline-blockย andย display: block:

 Example